 Business Email Confidentiality and Trust

 Running a successful business and forming long-term mutually respectful partnerships and relationships depends on trust.
-Both sides need to trust that the other has their best interests at heart.
+Both sides must trust that the other has their best interests front and center.
 Each needs to know that their relationship is valued.

 Compromising Trust

-It’s easy for otherwise good folks to unknowingly compromise their relationships and partnerships.
-Primarily, with email, by being lazy.
-How?
+It’s easy for otherwise good folks to unknowingly compromise their relationships and partnerships regarding email, primarily by being lazy.
+How does that happen?

 By forwarding emails sent to you to others for their reaction.
 Most emails are sent to you in confidence.
-To then forward to others in the guise of “See what they said!?” or “What do you say about this!?” can obviously be of concern.
+To forward to others in the guise of “See what they said!?” or “What do you say about this!?” can cause concern and a breach of trust.

 Eyes Only